abayomi185/simple-pump-and-dump-bot/README.md

 > You will need to get your ```api_key``` and ```api_secret``` from your Binance or Kucoin account.
 > For Kucoin, you would also need your ```api_passphrase```

-Edit conf.yaml as desired; comments are writtens as a guide in the .yaml file.
+Edit conf.yaml as desired; comments are written as a guide in the .yaml file.
 <br/>

 Run ```python3 initialise_db.py``` to initialise the local records database.